zerotohero-dev/zerotohero-web/content/content-creation/new-stream-setup-with-babyface-pro-fs.md

   so I don't have to "*eat the microphone*" while debugging a complicated codebase on live stream.

-This article describes how I establish these goals, and provides an overview of [**Audio Hijack**][audio-hijack]'s and **Babyface**'s interfaces.
+This article describes how I established these goals, and provides an overview of [**Audio Hijack**][audio-hijack]'s and **Babyface**'s interfaces.

 ## Lift Input Gain with Cloudlifter.